 - white-water rafting

-- all codes of football – soccer, rugby, league and AFL
+- football – soccer, rugby, league or Australian Rules

-Ask your dentist about the right type of oral protection for yourself or your child.
+Ask your dentist for advice about oral protection for yourself or your child.